nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:

-* `sorrtask date` sorts the task from lowest to highest priority.
+* `sorttask date` sorts the task from the task with the closest date to the current date to.

-* `sorrtask r date` sorts the task from the highest to the lowest.
+* `sorttask r date` sorts the task from the task with the farthest date from the current date.

 #### Listing all tasks: `listtask`